 1. Long-tail pages target keywords no one searches for

-You wrote 50 articles on niche sub-topics that “sound” valuable but have ≤10 monthly searches.
+You wrote 50 articles on niche sub-topics that “sound” valuable but have at most 10 monthly searches.
 They can’t get impressions because no one is asking the question they answer.

-How to spot it: For 5 random tail articles, look up their target keyword in Keyword Planner / Ahrefs.
-If most have <50/month search volume, you’re optimizing for queries that don’t exist.
+How to spot it: For 5 random tail articles, look up their target keyword in Keyword Planner / Ahrefs / Semrush.
+If most have < 50/month search volume, you’re optimizing for queries that don’t exist.

 2. Long-tail pages target keywords too competitive for your site

-The keyword has 5K monthly searches — but the top 10 results are major publishers (Forbes, TechCrunch, your direct enterprise competitor with 100K backlinks).
-Your article is technically optimized but doesn’t have authority to break in.
+The keyword has 5K monthly searches, but the top 10 results are major publishers (Forbes, TechCrunch, your direct enterprise competitor with 100K backlinks).
+Your article is technically optimized but doesn’t have the authority to break in.

-How to spot it: Look at the SERP for the tail article’s target keyword.
-If you can’t realistically reach top 20 given your domain’s current authority, the choice was wrong.
+How to spot it: Look at the live SERP for the tail article’s target keyword.
+If you can’t realistically reach the top 20 given your domain’s current authority, the choice was wrong.

-The tail pages exist via sitemap but nothing on your site links to them.
-Google considers them low-priority because the rest of your site doesn’t seem to think they matter.
+The tail pages exist via the sitemap but nothing on your site links to them.
+Google treats them as low-priority because the rest of your site doesn’t seem to think they matter.

-How to spot it: Run an internal-link audit.
+How to spot it: Run an internal-link audit (Screaming Frog, or your CMS link report).
 Tail articles with 0-2 inbound links don’t have enough signal to rank.

 4. Title / H1 don’t match the searched phrase

-How to spot it: Search Console → Performance → individual URL → Queries tab.
-If queries appear but the page doesn’t rank for any of them, your title isn’t aligning with the queries that are being made.
+How to spot it: Search Console -> Performance -> open the individual URL -> Queries tab.
+If queries appear but the page ranks for none of them, your title isn’t aligned with the queries being made.

 5. Content depth is below the SERP’s minimum bar

-Top 10 articles on this query are 3,000 words with examples + code + data.
+The top 10 articles for this query are 3,000 words with examples, code, and data.
 Your tail article is 600 words of summary.
 Google ranks the deeper ones first; you don’t clear the threshold.
+This bar has risen in 2026: with AI Overviews handling shallow informational answers, the pages that still earn clicks are the ones with something an AI summary can’t reproduce (original tests, screenshots, numbers, first-hand steps).

-How to spot it: Compare your tail article’s word count to top-10 average.
+How to spot it: Compare your tail article’s word count and substance to the top-10 average.
 If you’re at 40% or less, depth is below the bar.

 6. Pages duplicate existing pillar content with no differentiation

 You wrote 8 articles on slight variations of the same topic.
 They cannibalize each other (see Cluster overlap cannibalize).
-None get traction because your site’s own articles compete with each other.
+None gets traction because your own articles compete with one another.

 How to spot it: Pick a tail article.
 Search your site for related articles.
 If 3+ overlap on intent, cannibalization is part of the bug.